The Beatles — ‘You’re Gonna Lose That Girl’ (video from the movie “Help!”)

 Apologies for the visual jamming.
 Some corporations don’t want you to enjoy this music.

-In about two weeks I will have been on this planet for two-thirds of a century.
-One might think I’d have figured out something of significance during that time.
+These are some of the existential conundrums I’ve been thinking about while staring at the same four walls.
+One might think I’d have figured out something of significance during that time, something about the universe, or at least about my own navel.
 One would be wrong.
 With each passing year, each passing decade, I get cluelesser and cluelesser.

 The only thing I have picked up on is I am what I am.
 Now, there’s a piece of profound drivel for you.
 I mean that I have succeeded in detecting some patterns in my behaviors and predilections, and as an orthodox believer in reality, I’ve come to the conclusion that I’d better get used to what I am, because it ain’t gonna change.